 LoadEnergyLandscape

 Path path/to/previous/calculation/ams.results

 End

-End

-'''

-Warning: If you perform a LandscapeRefinement of an Energy Landscapes obtained with ProcessSearch (page 144) job, the connections between TS and minima are NOT recomputed.
+Warning: If you perform a LandscapeRefinement of an Energy Landscapes obtained with ProcessSearch (page 178) job, the connections between TS and minima are NOT recomputed by default unless the parameter LandscapeRefinement%RelaxFromSaddlePoint is activated.
+By turning on LandscapeRefinement%RelaxFromSaddlePoint, both reactants and products can be reconstructed for each transition state using a geometry optimization that follows the imaginary vibrational mode.